 - Add sets to classes or folders

 - Share sets

 Some product offerings may require that users be of an age other than the age of consent for their region.
 Additionally, users in certain locations may be unable to create or edit study sets until a parent has confirmed their consent via a confirmation email.
 Here's how to resend the confirmation message.

 Deleting an account

 All users can go to their Settings to delete their account.
 Parents of younger users can also contact us to request that we delete their child's account.
-To verify that the request is coming from the parent, we require that it be sent from the email address associated with the child's account.
+To verify that the request is coming from the parent, we require that it be sent from the parent's email address associated with the child's account.